Published 7/26/2015. Updated 8/26/2022

 This post isn’t about that…

-This post is about how you can use three different platforms to engage your current customers, attract new customers, and nurture your tribe of followers.
+This post is about how you can use three different platforms to engage your current customers, attract new customers, nurture your tribe of followers, and increase your retail success.

 Here are three ways anyone can use video to market their business: